 | Patent infringement relating to LCD television technology.
 Performed an analysis of damages relating to alleged infringement of patented LCD television technology.
 Quantified a reasonable royalty based on consideration of unit sales of accused television models, product profitability, and potential manufacturing cost savings benefits over non-infringing alternative technology.

-Dr. Brady is a recognized top U.S. economic expert and rising star by Intellectual Asset Management in year 2020.
+Dr. Brady is a recognized top U.S. economic expert and rising star by Intellectual Asset Management in 2020 and 2021.
 He was noted for his work on numerous complex, high-stakes litigation matters involving intellectual property and contract disputes.
 The IAM stated “Brady takes the lead on a lot of the group’s life sciences matters and impresses with his creativity; alongside Sullivan, he has recently been evaluating damages for a portfolio of patents relating to microfluidic technology.”

 Dr. Brady earned his Ph.D. in Economics from the University of California, San Diego, where he specialized in microeconomic theory and econometrics.
 Dr. Brady is award winning both as a Microeconomic course instructor, and in research with recognition including: Associate-In Teaching Award, Teaching Assistant Excellence Award, Clive Granger Research Fellowship, Advancement to Candidacy Research Fellowship, and the Graduate Student Research Fellowship (2012 and 2013).
 Dr. Brady also served as a research assistant in the department of economics.
 He has published economic research in several academic journals—including Econometrica, Social Choice and Welfare, Games and Economic Behavior, and Judgement and Decision Making.